Nine Standards

 Kirkby Stephen, United Kingdom • 1 Jan 2026

-Pre-entry is required and entries open 19 November 2025 and close 29 December 2025.
-Entry fees are £10.00 for FRA members and £12.00 for non-members.
-Minimum age is 18 on the event date.
-The event is licenced by the FRA under UKA rules and has associated permit/insurance.
+Pre-entry is required; there is no entry on the day.
+Entries open 19 November 2025 and close 29 December 2025.
+Pre-entry fees are £10.00 for FRA members and £12.00 for non-members.
+The listing shows entries so far at 52 participants.
 Full FRA kit is compulsory and kit checks will be carried out.
-Teams are allowed.
-Entries listed on the organiser system show 16 participants so far.
 Visit the organization's website for the most recent information.

 Race information